firecmsco/firecms/example/README.md

 yarn
 ```

-and in the `example` folder, simply run:
+and in either in the root or the `example` folder, simply run:

 ```
-yarn
 yarn dev
 ```